helrond/clbsj.org/_posts/2025-09-17-reading-psalms-and-proverbs-with-first-nations-people.md

 {% include registration-button.html link="https://clbsj.civicrm.org/civicrm/event/register?id=20&reset=1" %}

-We are also blessed to welcome Petra Thombs (Cherokee), Patricia Osterhoudt (Ramapo), and Evan Pritchard (Micmac) for sharings and offerings.
+We are also blessed to welcome Petra Thombs (Cherokee), Patricia Osterhoudt (Ramapo), and Evan Pritchard (Mi'kmaq) for sharings and offerings.
 This session will be co-hosted by CLBSJ Contemplative Traditions Advisor Sr. Sharifa Meytung and CLBSJ Executive Director Amy Dalton.
 People of all faiths and backgrounds are warmly invited to attend!

 ## Optional Advance Reading: